mrVectorz/infrared-lab/doc/rh-infrared-lab-setup.md

 infrared tripleo-undercloud --snapshot-backup yes
 ```

 If we want to update and such the overcloud nodes, we will want them to be registered with the subscription manager.
-To do that we will add the following paramters (and template) for the IR command:
+To do that we will add the following parameters (and template) for the IR command:
 ```shell
   --config-heat rhel_reg_activation_key=EXAMPLE_KEY \
   --config-heat rhel_reg_org=EXAMPLE_ORG \